 *UPDATE*

 One thing that I get asked a lot in email and through my contact form is “How do I place an eBay auction on a regular web site”?
-What they mean is, they’re not using Wordpress and they want to put auctions on their site too to get affiliate commissions.
+What they mean is, they’re not using WordPress and they want to put auctions on their site too to get affiliate commissions.
 I have a way that you can place eBay auctions on any site, and it’s a method that you can use whether you’re using static web pages, Drupal, Mambo, Joomla, Xoops, Geeklog, Blogger, or even a web forum – it doesn’t matter!
 Anywhere you have the ability to place PHP code you can use PHPBay Pro’s API!
-Remember the PHPBay Pro Wordpress plugin I talked about earlier?
+Remember the PHPBay Pro WordPress plugin I talked about earlier?
 They also have a PHPBay Pro API that you can buy and intall on ANY web site you can use PHP code with.
 When you get to the web site just click on “API”.
 The PHPBay Pro API is just $49.
-If you don’t use Wordpress, or have another non-Worpress or static web site, PHPBay Pro API is the only way I know of to just copy and paste PHP code to display eBay auctions on any kind of web site.
+If you don’t use WordPress, or have another non-Worpress or static web site, PHPBay Pro API is the only way I know of to just copy and paste PHP code to display eBay auctions on any kind of web site.

 Still have questions or comments?
 You can comment below, or Contact Me anytime!